3nids/rasterinterpolation/README.md

 **Raster Interpolation** is a [QGIS](http://www.qgis.org) plugin to interpolates values on raster layers.

-The plugin will loop through a layer of points, interpolate the value at their position on the raster and save this value in the chosen field.
+It browses a vector layer of points, interpolates at their position the value of a raster layer and save the value in a chosen field of the vector layer.

+Interpolation can be nearest, linear or bi-cubic.
+Simple filter on the vector layer may be applied (browse only currently NULL values and/or only selected features).

 It can be used to calculate elevation from a DTM.